 The overview is presented in the form of a table, with the first column outlining information on the aspects which constitute the policy (beginning with 'Policy Objectives', followed by 'Policy Focus', etc.).
 The second column provides a snapshot of Canada's national cluster policy, the Global Innovation Clusters programme.
-The third and fourth column showcase two examples of regional cluster policy in Canada for the province of Québec, the longstanding ACCORD programme and the more recent Zones d'innovation initiative.
-To gain an insight into the Strategic Clusters programme1, also in Québec, that was outlined in the previous factsheet of 2021, one can follow this link: Country Factsheet 2021 (access via ECCP registration).
+The third column showcases an example of regional cluster policy in Canada for the province of Québec, the Zones d'innovation initiative.
+To gain an insight into the Strategic Clusters programme1 and the ACCORD programme2 (discontinued in 2023), also in Québec, that were outlined in the previous factsheets of 2021 and 2022 respectively, please follow this link: ECCP Country Factsheets.

-Within the table, the text presented in bold (black) depicts standardised categories across country factsheets (56 in total for 2022), which are applied for comparative purposes.
+Within the table, the text presented in bold (black) depicts standardised categories across country factsheets (56 in total for 2023), which are applied for comparative purposes.
 This is followed by a complementary descriptive text to provide more insights about cluster policy in Canada.